 #5 Comfort level

-Within the public hospitals, you can opt for different types of hospital ward accommodation: Class A, B1, B2 and C. Class C wards are the cheapest, usually having eight to 10 beds in one room.
+Within the public hospitals in Singapore, you can opt for different types of hospital ward accommodation: Class A, B1, B2 and C. Class C wards are the cheapest, usually having eight to 10 beds in one room.
 Class B2 wards have around six beds in one room.
 B1 wards only have four beds and come with added benefits like air-con and television.
 Those who desire more privacy and comfort can opt for a Class A ward.
 They are private rooms featuring facilities comparable to private hospital rooms (television, reclining armchair, bar fridge, en-suite bathroom and so on).

-If luxury is what you’re after, private hospitals like Gleneagles Hospital and the new Farrer Park Hospital go the extra mile to ensure that patients are pampered by making hospital suites look and feel like hotel rooms.
+If luxury is what you’re after, private hospitals like Gleneagles Hospital and Farrer Park Hospital go the extra mile to ensure that patients are pampered by making hospital suites look and feel like hotel rooms.
 Concierge service, personalised tablets with Wi-Fi access, en-suite bathrooms with premium toiletries, massages and a limo ride home are just some of the many extravagant perks offered.
 You’ll likely need to splurge if you don’t have a comprehensive private health insurance plan.

 Which type of hospital should I opt for?

 At the end of the day, where you decide to go for care is entirely up to you.
 The answer to this question depends on your needs (comfort, location and privacy preferences, for example), as well as your budget.
-However, to access more personalised care in the fastest time possible, health insurance offers the option of accessing the private care you desire.
+However, to access more personalised care in the fastest time possible, health insurance offers the option of getting the private care you desire.
 Health insurance is especially important for expats, many of whom do not have access to subsidies.